 “I am pleased Norfolk council has agreed to the remedy, and hope the recommendations made will improve services and the information provided to many people at what is often a difficult and stressful time for families.”

-Georgina Leighton is a Solicitor with Palmers and specialises in legal matters relating to older client care.
-She has handled a number of disputes between families and both the NHS and various local authorities, over the funding of residential and nursing care.
+Tim Steele is a Partner with Palmers and specialises in legal matters relating to older client care.
+He has handled a number of disputes between families and both the NHS and various local authorities, over the funding of residential and nursing care.

-“This case importantly highlights the fact that local authorities cannot charge top-ups where they have not been able to offer options within their ‘standard rate’ affordable care homes,” said Georgina.
+“This case importantly highlights the fact that local authorities cannot charge top-ups where they have not been able to offer options within their ‘standard rate’ affordable care homes,” said Tim.

 “Unfortunately, many families are not aware of their rights and end up paying more than they should, which is why it is so important to seek legal advice on care fees at, or preferably prior to, the point of entry into care.”